Sam Barlow (game designer)

-Sam Barlow is a British video game designer, best known as the writer and designer of Her Story, the two British Silent Hill games, Silent Hill: Origins and Silent Hill: Shattered Memories, and Immortality.
-He previously worked as a game director at Climax Studios, before leaving in 2014 to become an indie game developer.
-He published his first independent game, Her Story, in June 2015.
-In 2017 he founded Half Mermaid, a video game production company based in Brooklyn, New York.
+Sam Barlow is a British video game designer, best known as the writer and designer of Her Story, the two British Silent Hill games (Silent Hill: Origins and Silent Hill: Shattered Memories), Telling Lies and Immortality.
+He previously worked as a game director at Climax Studios before leaving in 2014 to become an indie game developer.
+He published his first independent game, Her Story, in June 2015, his first venture in a genre he has called the "desktop thriller".
+In 2017, he founded Half Mermaid, a video game production company based in New York.

 Interactive fiction

 Barlow was active in the interactive fiction scene of the late 1990s, most notably releasing the game Aisle in 1999.
 It won the XYZZY Award for Best Use of Medium.
 Like his later Silent Hill games, Aisle features a psychologically damaged viewpoint character, a contemporary setting and a positive meaning at its heart.

 In March 2016, during the Game Developers Conference, Barlow announced he had joined the interactive media firm Interlude, later rebranded as Eko, to help them develop an interactive media reboot of the 1983 film WarGames.
 The work #WarGames launched in early 2018.